-Then \eqref{sde} has a unique weak solution $\X$ with the Feller and Markov properties.
-Furthermore, $\X$ has a unique, stationary, ergodic density $\pi^{ b, \nu }( \x ) d\x$ and the associated semigroup $P_t^{ b, \nu }$ has transition densities $p_t^{ b, \nu }( \x, \y ) d\y$. \end{prop} \begin{proof} Existence and uniqueness of $\X$, as well as the Feller property, are obtained from \eqref{lip} and \eqref{bdd} as in Theorem 5.8.3 of \citep{Kolokoltsov11}.
-Moreover, \eqref{bdd} and the fact that $\frac{ \| \bxi \|_2^2 }{ \log( 1 + \| \bxi \|_2 ) } \rightarrow \infty$ as $\| \bxi \|_2 \rightarrow \infty$ mean that the hypotheses of Theorem 1.2 of \citep{Schilling13} are fulfilled, so that $\X$ has bounded transition densities with respect to the Lebesgue measure.
+Then \eqref{sde} has a unique, ergodic weak solution $\X$ with the Feller and Markov properties.
+Furthermore, $\X$ has a unique stationary density $\pi^{ b, \nu }( \mathbf{ x } ) d\mathbf{ x }$ with a finite second moment, and the associated semigroup $P_t^{ b, \nu }$ has transition densities $p_t^{ b, \nu }( \mathbf{ x }, \mathbf{ y } ) d\mathbf{ y }$. \end{prop} \begin{proof} Existence and uniqueness of $\X$ are obtained from \eqref{lip}, as well as the linear growth bounds implied by Lipschitz continuity, by Theorem 6.2.9 of \citep{Applebaum04}.
+Theorem 6.4.6 of \citep{Applebaum04} gives the Markov property under the same conditions.
+Finally, the corollary in Appendix 1 of \citep{Kolokoltsov04} yields the Feller property.
+In turn, the Feller property and the fact that $\log( 1 + \| \bxi \|_2 )^{ -1 } \| \bxi \|_2^2 \rightarrow \infty$ as $\| \bxi \|_2 \rightarrow \infty$ mean that the hypotheses of Theorem 1.1 of \citep{Schilling13} are fulfilled, so that $\X$ has bounded transition densities with respect to the Lebesgue measure.

-Existence and uniqueness of $\pi^{ b, \nu }$, as well as ergodicity of $\X$ will follow from Theorem 2.1 of \citep{Masuda07}, the hypotheses of which we will now verify.
-Our assumptions \eqref{lip} and \eqref{lip2} coincide with Assumption 1 of \citep{Masuda07}.
-For every $u \in ( 0, 1 )$ let
+Existence and uniqueness of $\pi^{ b, \nu }$, as well as ergodicity of $\X$ will follow from Theorem 2.1 of \citep{Masuda07}, the hypotheses of which will now be verified.
+Along with $c( \cdot, 0 ) \equiv 0$, conditions \eqref{lip} and \eqref{lip2} above imply Assumption 1 of \citep{Masuda07}.
+Now, for every $u \in ( 0, 1 )$ let

 Assumption 2(a)' of \citep{Masuda09} requires $\X$ to admit bounded transition densities, and the diffusion which solves